Shared value drivers

 We have a targeted community investment program which aims to understand and alleviate social issues within our centres and their local communities, with a primary focus on disengaged and unemployed youth.
 Through our extensive portfolio, we believe Vicinity is well-positioned to positively impact this issue, which is prevalent across the communities in which we operate, and influence many communities across Australia through our day-to-day business activities.

 Vicinity has partnered with the Beacon Foundation to help deliver our community investment program at a corporate and centre level.
-See ‘Our Memberships’ in Approach and performance below to find out more about Beacon.
+See ‘Our memberships and collaborations’ below to find out more about Beacon.

 The business community and governments globally are making long-term commitments to address climate change.
 As a leading property company in Australia, we want and need to play our part in facilitating the transition to a low carbon economy.